gapotts/saltdev-playground/README.md

 # saltdev-playground
-A set of vagrant images on which devlop custom salt artifacts
+A set of vagrant images on which develop custom salt artifacts